- Meet Our Team

 Non-Hodgkin lymphoma originates in the lymphatic system which is the disease fighting system that runs throughout your body.
 With this cancer, tumors develop in your lymph nodes.
 It may also spread to other parts of the lymphatic system to include, vessels, tonsils, adenoids, spleen, thymus, and bone marrow.

 Non-Hodgkin lymphoma is more popular than Hodgkin lymphoma and has many subtypes.
 The two most popular subtypes are Diffuse Large B-Cell lymphoma and follicular lymphoma.

 To date, doctors do not know the cause of non-Hodgkin lymphoma, but some risk factors may include:

-Caring for non-Hodgkin lymphoma can consist of a large team of doctors, which may include hematologists, pathologists, radiation oncologists, radiologists, bone marrow transplant specialists, surgeons and dermatologists.
+The care team for non-Hodgkin lymphoma patients can consist of a large team of doctors, which may include hematologists, pathologists, radiation oncologists, radiologists, bone marrow transplant specialists, surgeons and dermatologists.
 Along with the specialists are multiple therapies and treatments which may include chemotherapy, radiation therapy, biological therapy and a bone marrow transplant.

 The survival rates of non-Hodgkin lymphoma vary with each stage and type, but normally this disease has a high rate of survival.

 To be considered eligible to bring a lawsuit you must have used one of the Roundup weed killer products or another named glyphosate based weed killer between 2001-2019 and been diagnosed with Non-Hodgkin’s Lymphoma (NHL) or a subtype of NHL.